neos/neos-development-collection/Neos.Neos/Documentation/References/NodeTypeDefinition.rst

   ``icon``
     This setting defines the icon that the Neos UI will use to display the node type.

-    Legacy:
-    In Neos versions before 4.0 it was required to use icons from the Fontawesome 3 or 4 versions, prefixed with "icon-"

-    Current:
-    In Neos 4.0, Fontawesome 5 was introduced, enabling the usage of all free Fontawesome icons: https://fontawesome.com/icons?d=gallery&m=free
+    The icon can contain a custom SVG icon as resource URI or a Fontawesome icon.

+    Resource icon:
+    For custom SVG icons a resource URI to the file needs to be configured. e.g. 'resource://Neos.Demo/Images/logo.svg'

+    Fontawesome icon:
+    All free Fontawesome 5 icons can be used: https://fontawesome.com/icons?d=gallery&m=free

-    Those can still be referenced via "icon-[name]", as the UI includes a fallback to the "fas" prefix-classes.
+    Those can be referenced via "icon-[name]", as the UI includes a fallback to the "fas" prefix-classes.
 To be sure which icon will be used, they can also be referenced by their icon-classes, e.g. "fas fa-check".

+    ``previewIcon``
+    This setting defines the icon that will be used in the tile view of the NodeType selection dialog.
+    It is an additional icon that can be used to have more detailed icons for the node type.
+So that the users get a better idea what the node type is for.

+    Preview icons are by default bit bigger.
+We scale them to the doubled size.
+    It is also possible to adjust the scaling by the previewIconSize setting.
+    Like the icon it can be a Fontawesome icon name or an SVG Asset Resource URL.

+    ``previewIconSize``
+    The previewIconSize setting defines the size of the previewIcon.
+By default the previewIcon has the size "2x".

+    The following options are available:
+    - 'xs'
+    - 'sm'
+    - 'lg'
+    - '2x'
+    - '3x'

   ``help``
     Configuration of contextual help.
 Displays a message that is rendered as popover